ibm-cloud-docs/power-iaas/using-rhel.md

 1. [Deploy the Linux VMs](/docs/power-iaas?topic=power-iaas-linux-deployment) that will be using the SNAT router to access the internet.
 Make sure that the SNAT router is routing the attached private networks.

-2. Assign the SNAT router IP (eth1 as per the previous example) on the private network as the default router on your newly created Linux VM.
+2. Assign the SNAT router IP (eth1 as in the previous example) on the private network as the default router on your newly created Linux VM.